-Farmsteads - a development model that is a practical approach to rural living and land stewardship
+Farmsteads - an alternative development model that’s a practical approach to rural living and land stewardship

 Romantic and Practical Perspectives